Casio Exilim

-Exilim is a brand of digital cameras introduced in 2002 by Casio.
+Exilim is a brand of digital cameras produced by Casio from 2002 to 2018.

 The Exilim Card series was notably thinner than other small digital cameras at the time of its introduction, typically 10–15 millimetres thick compared to other manufacturers' comparable models that were 25–35 millimeters thick.
 This sparked competition to make slimmer compact digital cameras, with other manufacturers bringing out lines of comparably thin cameras from 2004.

+Many Exilim models also followed the golden ratio in their design.
+This mathematical proportion, often found in nature and art, was subtly incorporated into the cameras' dimensions, giving them a visually pleasing and balanced appearance.

-On April 24, 2018, Casio ceased the production of its digital cameras, including the Exilim brand following the loss of some 500 million yen that ended in March 2017.
+On April 24, 2018, Casio ceased the production of its digital cameras, including the Exilim brand following the loss of some 500 million yen for the fiscal year that ended in March 2017.

 Features

 The Exilim Card series are ultra-compact models.
 The cameras were first branded as "Wearable Card Cameras" and are about the size of a credit card and 9 mm-16 mm thick.
 The early models only had digital zoom, though more recent models have optical zoom as well.

 The Exilim Zoom series is the all-purpose line, all including an optical zoom.
 Several newer models support H.264 video compression which uses much less storage than Motion JPEG format.

 The Exilim Professional is the bridge digital camera line, with higher-quality optics and greater zoom.

 All models use Secure Digital (SD) or Multi Media Card (MMC).
 They come with a small amount of internal memory and are not bundled with a memory card.
 Many Exilim cameras come with a bundled charging and docking cradle.
 The cradle is used to recharge the camera's battery and to connect the camera to a PC or PictBridge compatible printer.

 Images are recorded as JPEGs with Exif data.
 Raw images from the CCD are not available by default, though on some models a service menu can be accessed allowing images to be recorded as the raw data.

 The cameras use a Casio "proprietary" lithium ion battery.
 All the later models have 2.5" or wider LCD screens and come with more than 20 shooting modes.